• Austin Hot Springs is a cluster of natural hot springs adjacent to the Clackamas River

 Austin Hot Springs is closed to public access

-The cluster of natural hot springs adjacent to the rushing Clackamas River, Austin Hot Springs is an extremely popular destination in close proximity to Portland, the largest city of Oregon.
-The thermal water emerges from several spots on both banks of the river and, also, directly from the river bottom.
+Austin Hot Springs is an extremely popular destination in close proximity to Portland, the largest city in Oregon.
+The thermal water emerges from several spots on both river banks and directly from the river bottom.

-The main Austin soaking area with a few pools is built by visitors along the roadside of the Clackamas River near and above the hot springs sources.
+Visitors build the main Austin soaking area with a few pools along the roadside of the Clackamas River near and above the hot springs sources.
 The pools have different sizes and different water temperatures.
 The hot springs can be extremely hot, over 190 degrees Fahrenheit.
-So, be careful and always check the water if you decide to soak.
+So, always check the water if you decide to soak.

 Austin Hot Springs is highly unpredictable.
-The volcano-heated water at a high temperature can emerge at any time from the pool's bottom.
-One moment you may be feeling good and relaxed on the warm water and the next few minutes you may find yourself being rushed to the hospital because of an injury that you have succumbed to from boiling water.
+The volcano-heated water at a high temperature can emerge anytime from the pool's bottom.
+One moment, you may be feeling good and relaxed in the warm water, and the next few minutes, you may find yourself being rushed to the hospital because of an injury that you have succumbed to from boiling water.

-Reports have shown that each year there are people who gain access to this locally heated water that percolates near the Clackamas River have ended up suffering from serious burns.
+Reports have shown that each year there are people who gain access to this locally heated water that percolates near the Clackamas River end up suffering from severe burns.

-The hot springs pool that is nestled on the opposite side of the river, a few yards upstream is considered safer because the hot water flows out of a cliff and can be easily mixed with cold water.
+The hot springs pool nestled on the opposite side of the river, a few yards upstream, is considered safer because the hot water flows out of a cliff and can be easily mixed with cold water.

-Austin Hot Springs is privately owned, and technically it is illegal to use this area without the owner's permission.
-However, for decades many visitors find this site attractive because of the hot mineral water and the fact that it is located just 37 miles southeast of Estacada.
-Despite Austin Hot Springs is a private property, hundreds of people annually visit this site, construct soaking pools, bring concrete, old rugs, and dirty carpets.
+Austin Hot Springs is privately owned, and technically, it is illegal to use this area without the owner's permission.
+However, for decades, many visitors have found this site attractive because of the hot mineral water and the fact that it is located just 37 miles southeast of Estacada.
+Despite Austin Hot Springs being a private property, hundreds of people annually visit this site, construct soaking pools, and bring concrete, old rugs, and dirty carpets.

-According to Jan Barkley, Schmidt trustee, many signs that they have put on the property warning people that it is a private property have not helped much.
-All gates and signs that warn people from accessing this site have been brought down by determined people who want to access the spring at all cost.
+According to Jan Barkley, Schmidt trustee, the many signs on the property warning people that it is private property have not helped much.
+All gates and signs that warn people from accessing this site have been brought down by determined people who want to access the spring at all costs.

 Video